convertigo/convertigo-doc/operating-guide/using-c8o-forms-standalone/index.md

 You have to configure project _lib_UserManager_ .
 To do so go to convertigo admin console: http://**your_server**:28080/convertigo/admin/login.html and type [login and password](../using-convertigo-administration-console/#accessing-the-administration-console).
 Then, click on project on the left hand side to access to project list view.
-On the left side of _lib_UserManager_ project, you will se a red warning icon, click on it to create symbols.
+On the left side of _lib_UserManager_ and _C8Oforms_ projects, you will se a red warning icon, click on it to create symbols.

 {% include image.html file="guide_img/UserManagerForms.png" caption="Figure: Symbols UserManager 1" %}